 We ask for 7 days’ notice to terminate once the carer has started the placement, there will be a charge if terminated without the said notice period.

 At IntroEase, we serve as an introductory platform that links carers with those in need of their services.
-Our support continues after the introduction, but we do not interfere with the carers' execution of their responsibilities or manage their performance.
+Our support continues after the introduction, but we do not interfere with the carers' execution of their responsibilities, manage their performance, or act as their employer.
 This approach allows carers and clients to operate independently.

 Head Office